-1. Managed Investment Trust withholding tax - As each of the Centro MCS Syndicates is a Managed Investment Trust (MIT), all distributions of Australian sourced net income, other than interest, dividends, royalties or exempt capital gains, should be subject to MIT withholding tax.

-MIT withholding is a tax at source and for the 2010 income year the rate of MIT withholding tax is 15%.
-This will reduce to 7.5% for 2011 onwards.
-The amount of the payment subject to MIT withholding is treated as non-assessable non-exempt income for Australian income tax purposes.
-MIT withholding tax takes precedence to Tax File Number (TFN) withholding tax.

-2. Interest withholding tax - Australian interest withholding tax will be applied to payments of interest by a Syndicate, irrespective of whether an Australian TFN has been provided to the Responsible Entity (RE).
+- 1. Managed Investment Trust withholding tax As each of the Centro MCS Syndicates is a Managed Investment Trust (MIT), all distributions of Australian sourced net income, other than interest, dividends, royalties or exempt capital gains, should be subject to MIT withholding tax. - MIT withholding is a tax at source and for the 2011 income year the rate of MIT withholding tax should be 7.5%.
+The amount of the payment subject to MIT withholding should be treated as non-assessable non-exempt income for Australian income tax purposes.
+MIT withholding tax should take precedence to Tax File Number (TFN) withholding tax. - 2.
+Interest withholding tax Australian interest withholding tax should be applied to payments of interest by a Syndicate, irrespective of whether an Australian TFN has been provided to the Responsible Entity (RE).
 Interest withholding tax is a final tax and is applied to gross interest at the rate of 10%.
-Interest withholding tax takes precedence to TFN withholding tax.

-[^] Transitional NZ residents are new NZ tax residents, (or returning residents after a period of at least ten years non-residence).
-They are not taxable in regard to foreign sourced income, (including FIF income but excluding employment related income) for the first 4 years of residence unless they have elected not to apply the concession.
+Interest withholding tax should take precedence to TFN withholding tax. - 3.
+TFN withholding tax A NZ Investor may be subject to Australian TFN withholding tax if they do not quote an Australian TFN to the RE.
+The current rate of withholding is 46.5% of the payment.

-ANNUAL TAX RETURN GUIDE - NEW ZEALAND EDITION
+ANNUAL TAX RETURN GUIDE - NZ EDITION

-This guide has been prepared to help New Zealand investors in Centro MCS Syndicates to complete their 2009-10 New Zealand income tax return.
+This guide has been prepared to help New Zealand investors in Centro MCS Syndicates to complete their 2010-11 New Zealand income tax return.

-WHAT YOU WILL NEED
+WHAT YOU WILL NEED:

-You will need the following documentation to assist you to complete your 2010 income tax return:
+You will need the following documentation to assist you to complete your 2011 income tax return:

-- 1) A copy of your 2010 income tax return (IR3) and income tax return guide (IR3G). - 2) A copy of the relevant return disclosure schedule in order to disclose the value of all your foreign investment fund (FIF) investments.
-Choose one of the following: - (a) Interest in a foreign Investment fund disclosure schedule for individuals and closely-held entities (fair dividend rate method) IR447 - (b) Interest in a foreign Investment fund disclosure schedule for individuals and closely-held entities (comparative value method) IR448 - (c) Interest in a foreign Investment fund disclosure schedule (cost method) IR449 - 3) Copy of the conversion of overseas income to New Zealand currency leaflet 2010 IR270. - 4) Your annual taxation statement for the year ended 30 June 2010. - 5) Copy of the Centro MCS financial reports as at 30 June 2010 in which you were invested in as at 31 March 2010.
+- 1. A copy of your 2011 income tax return (IR3) and income tax return guide (IR3G). - 2.
+A copy of the relevant return disclosure schedule in order to disclose the value of all your foreign investment fund (FIF) investments.
+Choose one of the following: - (a) Interest in a foreign Investment fund disclosure schedule for individuals and closely-held entities (fair dividend rate method) IR447 - (b) Interest in a foreign Investment fund disclosure schedule for individuals and closely-held entities (comparative value method) IR448 - (c) Interest in a foreign Investment fund disclosure schedule (cost method) IR449 - 3.
+Copy of the conversion of overseas income to New Zealand currency leaflet 2011 IR270 - 4.
+Your annual taxation statement for the year ended 30 June 2011 - 5.
+Copy of the Centro MCS financial reports as at 30 June 2011 in which you were invested in as at 31 March 2011.

-The first 3 publications listed above can be downloaded from the New Zealand Inland Revenue website at www.ird.govt.nz or by calling the New Zealand Inland Revenue on 0800 227 774.
+The first three publications listed above can be downloaded from the New Zealand Inland Revenue website at www.ird.govt.nz or by calling the New Zealand Inland Revenue on 0800 227 774.